mixxxdj/manual/source/chapters/advanced_topics.rst

 The ``[Master]`` group
 ~~~~~~~~~~~~~~~~~~~~~~

-The :mixxx:coref:`Master` group generally corresponds to controls that affect the mixing engine.
+The :mixxx:cogroupref:`[Master]` group generally corresponds to controls that affect the mixing engine.
 This will bear some similarity to what you will find on a DJ mixer (e.g. crossfader controls, headphone cueing controls, etc.).

 .. mixxx:control:: [Master],audio_latency_usage